nschonni/healthvault-docs/healthvault/concepts/connectivity/connectivity.md

 The following summarizes the Patient Connect workflow.

 <img src="https://i-msdn.sec.s-msft.com/dynimg/IC698760.png" title="Patient Connect Summary" alt="Patient Connect Summary" id="Patient Connect Summary" />
-See <a href="patient-connect.md" id="PageContent_14118_3">Establishing authorization with a user using Patient Connect</a> for more information and code samples.
+See [Establishing authorization with a user using Patient Connect](/healthvault/concepts/connectivity/patient-connect.md) for more information and code samples.

 ### Software on Device Authentication (SODA)

 The SODA model allows native applications that run on mobile and other client devices to establish authorization with HealthVault records.

-See <a href="mobile-devices.md" id="PageContent_14118_4">HealthVault mobile</a> for more information and code samples.
+See [HealthVault on mobile devices](/healthvault/concepts/connectivity/mobile-devices.md) for more information and code samples.

-DOPU
+Drop-off/Pick-up
 ----

 Drop-off Pick-up (DOPU) provides a simple method for applications to send data to HealthVault records without the need to first establish a record authorization.
 With DOPU, applications send a data package to HealthVault whenever new data is available.
 The user has to explicitly pick up the data in order to integrate it with his HealthVault record.
 DOPU is simpler to implement than the record authorization approaches in that establishing and maintaining a record authorization is not required.